Advanced Surgical Techniques

 Immediate Post-Operative Phase (Day 0–1)

-- Regional anesthesia provides relief for up to 48 hours; transition to multimodal oral/IV meds to minimize opioid use
+- Regional anesthesia provides relief for up to 48 hours; transition to multimodal comfort measures as part of the standardized recovery protocol

 - Limb Elevation: Try to keep your limb elevated through the day when you are not ambulating.
 For Total Knee Arthroplasty patients, do not place pillows behind your knee in the recovery period